Copyright law of Albania

-This article is a brief summary of Law No. 35/2016 "On the Rights of the Author and Other Rights Related to", approved by the Albanian Parliament on 31 March 2016.
+Law No. 35/2016 "On the Rights of the Author and Other Rights Related to" was approved by the Albanian Parliament on 31 March 2016.
 The purpose of the law is to guarantee the protection of the author's copyrights and other related rights.

 Summary

 The subject matter of copyrighted work shall be any original intellectual creation in the literary, artistic and scientific domain, having an individual character, irrespective of the manner and form of its expression, its type, value or purpose, unless otherwise provided for in this law.

 Works of Copyright subjected to protection shall be in particular: